 I grew up in rural Connecticut, second of four children in a hard working blue collar family.
-Dad was a carpenter and Mom worked for her father in his furniture factory.
-No stranger to hard work, I forged a unique path for a small town girl and let little stand in my way.
+My dad was a carpenter and my mom worked for her father in his furniture factory.
+No stranger to hard work, I forged a unique path for a small-town girl and let little stand in my way.
 After attending Miss Porter’s School on scholarship and then achieving a BS in Mechanical Engineering from UVA, I carved a path into the male-dominated motorsports and automotive industry.
-First NASCAR’s Hendrick Motorsports, then Ford Racing, Land Rover UK, and BMW NA before matriculating at Harvard Business School to continue out my education.
+First NASCAR’s Hendrick Motorsports, then Ford Racing, Land Rover UK, and BMW NA before matriculating at Harvard Business School to continue my education.
 Chasing a dream to own and run my own business, I spent the time at HBS working on ‘Chicane’, a performance motorsports apparel business designed for women.
-After HBS, I explored general management and had opportunities to run industrial manufacturing operations for Danaher, and today I am CEO for a PE-backed manufacturing company in PA.
+After HBS, I explored general management and had opportunities to run industrial manufacturing operations for Danaher, then led a PE-backed manufacturing company called Acco Material Handling Solutions as president and CEO.
+Today, I serve as partner in a boutique private equity firm where my focus is driving breakthrough growth in our portfolio of lower middle market consumer products and business service companies.
 I am grateful for the opportunities and mentorship I’ve received along the way, and for the courage and work ethic I inherited from my family.
-Continuing as a strong female leader in a male-dominated field is an honor and a responsibility.
+Continuing as a strong female leader in a male dominated field is an honor and a responsibility.

 How does having a family impact your life as a business person?

-I have three toddlers ages 3, 2, and 1.
-They are an amazing addition to my life.
-As a business person, having a family balances me, teaches me patience, and forces me to be efficient at all times.
-My husband and I met later in life (age 36), so our careers were already well underway.
+I have three young children ages 6, 5, and 4.
+They are amazing additions to my life.
+Having young children balances me as a businessperson, teaches me patience, and forces me to be efficient at all times.
+My husband Brad and I met later in life (age 36), so our careers were already well under way.
 We understood what it would take to continue our careers, and the commitment required to start our family.
-We ensured that we had all of the support and help on board to offset our time committed to business.
-Today, we schedule expertly, we work collaboratively to ensure one of us is always available for our children, and when we are with our children they get our full attention.
+We ensure that we have all of the support and help on board to offset our time committed to business.
+We schedule expertly, we work collaboratively to ensure one of us is always available for our children, and when we are with our children they get our full attention.
 At work, we are both focused and efficient.
 I wouldn’t trade the balance and love for family and business for anything in the world.

 What is your goal/end game?

-My personal purpose is to bring the best out in people to collectively achieve things once thought unachievable.
-I do not know what will follow the Acco chapter, but I know it will align with my purpose.
+My personal purpose is to inspire people to collectively achieve things once thought unachievable.

 What do you do in your spare time?

-We love going to the beach, biking, swimming, going on adventures with our kids.
-When the kids get a little older, we will get back to our passion for travel and sports and include them.
+We spend our spare time at the beach- biking, running, swimming, and going on adventures with our kids.
+When the kids get a little older, we anticipate getting back to our shared passion for travel and exploration.

 One word of advice for other mothers in business leadership.